While there are many options available for studying Latin at home, this course offers something new and unique:

 Interested?
 Here Are the Course Details:

-- WHAT: An introductory Latin course inspired by the philosophy of Charlotte Mason and modeled on living methods applied to Latin study in the PNEU schools.
+WHAT: An introductory Latin course inspired by the philosophy of Charlotte Mason and modeled on living methods applied to Latin study at the House of Education in Ambleside and in the Parents’ Union Schools.